 The Department of Anthropology prepares students for knowledgeable teaching and significant original research in sociocultural anthropology, also enabling them to bring anthropological concepts, findings, and approaches to bear on cross-disciplinary scholarship, public understanding, and public policy.
 The Doctor of Philosophy in anthropology is the final degree in the graduate program.

-Sample of written work 25 pages maximum.
+Sample of written work 25 double spaced pages maximum.
 Entering students are very strongly advised to have prior training in sociocultural anthropology (that is, a master’s degree and/or undergraduate coursework, although this need not be a full undergraduate major).